The impact of dark matter on tidal signatures in neutron star mergers with Einstein Telescope: Constructing NS with DM

 \subsection{Adding DM to the NS properties}

-We model the DM component as a relativistic Fermi gas of non-interacting spin-one-half particles minimally coupled to Standard Model particles.
+We model the DM component as a relativistic Fermi gas of noninteracting spin-one-half particles minimally coupled to Standard Model particles.
 This model has been extensively studied in the literature, for instance in Refs.~\citep{Nelson:2018xtr,Ivanytskyi:2019wxd}.
 Hence, the DM pressure is given by

-where $x$ is the ratio of the chemical potential $\mu_{\chi}$ to the DM particle mass $\mchi$.
-The fermionic pressure balances the gravitational pull of DM, allowing for stable configurations.
-The relation between NS masses, radii, and tidal deformability is then determined by solving the two-fluid Tolman–Oppenheimer–Volkoff (TOV) and Love equations, discussed in detail in~\citep{Ivanytskyi:2019wxd}.
+where $x$ is the ratio of the chemical potential $\mu_{\chi}$ to the DM particle mass $\mchi$.By adopting the noninteracting Fermi gas model, we keep the number of parameters needed to describe DM to just two: the particle mass and fraction, while preserving the essential physics.
+In this way, the fermionic pressure is sufficient to balance the gravitational pull of DM, allowing for stable configurations and preventing DM-admixed NSs from collapsing into black holes, aligning with the observation of old compact stars.

+The relation between NS mass, radius, and tidal deformability is determined by solving the two-fluid Tolman–Oppenheimer–Volkoff (TOV) and Love equations, discussed in detail in~\citep{Ivanytskyi:2019wxd}.
 Note, that the star's tidal deformability is obtained considering the effective speed of sound derived in Ref.~\citep{Giangrandi:2022wht}.
 Unlike the one-fluid case, where the mass-radius curve is solely determined by the EOS, here the possible NS configurations will also depend on the DM particle mass $\mchi$ and the fraction $\fchi$ of (gravitational) DM mass over the total (gravitational) mass of the NS.
-For each of our 5000 baryonic EOS candidates, we calculate the possible NS configurations on a grid of $12\times12$ combinations for the DM particle masses and fractions.
+For each of our 5000 baryonic EOS candidates, we calculate the stable NS configurations on a grid of $12\times12$ combinations for the DM particle masses and fractions.
 The possible grid values are distributed log-uniformly between \qtyrange{170}{3000}{MeV} and $0.01$--$1\%$ and listed in Table~\ref{tab:DM_parameters}.
+The two-fluid TOV equations are solved up to the point where the NS mass starts to decrease with higher central density to ensure stability of the NS against radial perturbations~\cite{Routaray:2022utr}.